 - 1.6.1.
-Centralisation of the management of all East Kent high risk and emergency general surgery at Kent and Canterbury Hospital.
+Centralisation of the management of all East Kent high risk and emergency general surgery at Kent and CanterburyHospital.
 This is an interim measure to ensure that high risk emergency and elective general surgery for all of East Kent can be delivered in the safest way possible.
 There is recognised serious clinical risk that will arise in high risk general surgery because of insufficient gastrointestinal surgeons being available to provide emergency cover, twenty four hours a day seven days a week.
 This has arisen because of the increasing sub-specialisation of surgery, the lack of availability of surgeons with skills that are essential to managing high risk and emergency surgery, and the difficulty recruiting both permanent and locum medical staff.
 If rotas continue to be maintained at two centres they would become staffed predominately by locum surgeons, which would have potential implications for patient safety, which the Trust cannot ignore.
 The Trust has taken steps to address these issues, but there remains a problem in recruiting sufficient appropriate surgical staff to maintain two emergency rotas.
-The effect of this interim decision will be that from May 2014 all emergency and elective high risk general surgery will be transferred to the Kent and Canterbury Hospital.
-Clinical assessment in the emergency department, day surgery and low risk general surgery will continue as now in both Ashford and Margate.
-All other forms of surgery are unaffected by this decision as are Accident and Emergency and the interim Trauma Unit. - 1.6.2.
+The first programme management meeting has taken place and work streams are being populated.
+There is greater evidence of staff engagement across all sites in order to review the direction of travel and the critical path.
+A weekly communication to all staff regarding progress is taking place. - 1.6.2.
+Temporary closure of the asceptic service.
+The Aseptics Unit (ASU) is a licensed manufacturing unit that manufactures and dispenses sterile chemotherapy and monoclonal antibodies to the Cathedral Day Unit, Brabourne Unit, CBC, and VDU on a daily basis.
+There were a number of delays to the provision of these drugs, which were highlighted in August 2013.
+During the improvement modelling a number of other issues were identified.
+These range from inadequate Standard Operating Procedures, concerns regarding staff competency, inadequate stock control and financial deficiencies.
+In order to address these issues and to provide a safe platform for the future, the service has been temporarily suspended.
+During the forced shut down, the ASU will revert to the contingency plan of outsourcing all chemotherapy to Bath (ASU), for delivery of chemotherapy to all scheduled patients; no patient treatment will be cancelled. - 1.6.3.
 Diabetic retinal screening.
 There has been a recent failure in the recall and follow up procedures for the diabetic retinal eye screening service based at the William Harvey Hospital.
 The service, whilst based within the Trust, is run as a separate entity as an organisation registered with the Charities Commission.
 The Trust carries no liability, under the current for the provision of services, for the acts or omissions of its staff.
 All screening programmes fall under the auspices of Public Health England but the services are commissioned, on behalf of GPs, by the local CCGs.
 The retinal screening provision is one component of the diabetic service offered by the current provider.
 A task and finish group is being established to consider the wider service and governance implications for the Trust of the current arrangements.
 It was agreed to assess the risk once the investigation into the service has been completed and consider adding this risk to the corporate risk register.
 The Trust intends to tender for the provision of this service at the end of the contract period in April 2014; a dedicated team is coordinating the bid.
 The current provider will not tender for this service as a separate commercial entity and therefore some of the risks associated with the service can be mitigated.
 It was agreed to monitor the risk in line with the planned tender.